KevinMarco1/PreProcessing-Text-Egyptair/README.md

-# Formating-Text-Egyptair-
+# Formating-Text-Egyptair
-This program is for Egyptair company ,the purpose of this program to extract data from a huge text message.
+This is a Desktop program for Egyptair company ,the purpose of this program to extract data from a huge text message.